Is Python's GIL the software world's biggest blunder?

 Can Mojo fix Python?

-Fixing Python is a daunting task, and nobody knows if the project will actually be successful.
-But if everything goes according to plan, by 2026, through Project Mojo, Python developers will have all of the features, functionality and runtime performance that Java devs had when the JDK was released in 1996.
+Fixing Python is a daunting task, but if everything goes according to plan by 2026, through Project Mojo, Python developers will have all of the features, functionality and runtime performance that Java devs have enjoyed since the JDK was released in 1996.

 Python vs Java